-ZR-SAT Competition is a competition between Teams of High School Students to develop Scientific/Technological Experiments to be carried on in Zero Gravity and flown either aboard ISS or small satellites.
+ZR-SAT Competition is a competition between Teams of High School Students to develop Scientific/Technological Experiments to be carried on in Zero Gravity and flown aboard either ISS or small satellites.
 Successful Teams need to master skills in Science, Technology, Engineering and Mathematics (STEM), as well as show originality, innovative ideas and good communication to present their work.
-The ZR-SAT Competition consists of several successive phases, at national and international levels, and at each step only the best Teams are selected to enter the next phases.
+The ZR-SAT Competition consists of several successive phases, at national level and at each step only the best Teams are selected to enter the next phases.
 Juries, composed by eminent people in the science fields, make the selection and the winning Teams are awarded a prize.
-Depending on the availability of funds, the best satellites could be considered for launch.